 Transitional Support Services: Are provided when a student moves to a less restrictive setting as indicated on the IEP.
-Transitional services are not direct services to the student but rather are consultation and training provided to the student's teacher.
-The district provides this service as needed by:
+Transitional services are not direct services to the student but, rather, are consultation and training provided to the student's teacher.
+The service is provided as needed by: